 - Changes in patterns of commerce.
 As more people are staying at home, workplaces are being vacated and the use of elevators in the workplace will inevitably decline.
 This could lead to a lower demand for elevator repairs, installations, and maintenance.

 - Interrupted supply/delivery.
 Problems with transit may mean that inventory, say elevator parts and tools, arrive late or not at all.

 Ultimately, every one of these factors can lead to reduced productivity and a significant impact on revenue.

 How the elevator industry can reduce the impact of COVID-19

 In the same statement that announced the inevitable impact of COVID-19 on every sector, the WHO emphasized that the pandemic “can be controlled.”
 But this requires everyone—from governments, individuals, and businesses—to take appropriate action now.

-Protecting elevator field service companies and their teams from the current coronavirus comes with unique challenges.
-To name a few, employees are geographically dispersed, they need to be physically present on-site, and traveling is a big part of their daily routine.
+So, protecting elevator field service companies and their teams from the current coronavirus comes with unique challenges.
+To name a few, employees are geographically dispersed, they need to be physically present on-site.
+Especially, traveling is a big part of their daily routine.
 But by taking the necessary action quickly, elevator service companies can minimize the impact of the current coronavirus.
-Below are some measures to consider.
+So, below are some measures to consider.

 Prepare a pandemic preparedness plan

 A pandemic response plan will help to respond appropriately, reduce the impact of COVID-19 on your businesses, and ensure business continuity.

 A COVID-19 response plan should be based on official government recommendations and may include: